Dirk Andries Flentrop: Life

 Flentrop was born in Zaandam on 1 May 1910.
 His father Hendrik Wichert Flentrop (1866–1950) founded the Zaandam organ building company Flentrop Orgelbouw in 1903, and Dirk Flentrop learnt the art of organ building in his father's workshop and at the firm of Frobenius in Denmark and at the workshop of Paul Faust in Schwelm, Germany.

 He shared his father's interest in classical organ design, assisting in restoration of old organs, and decided to devote his career to construction and renovation of organs built following these principles.

 He became involved in the Organ Reform Movement at an early age.

 In 1927 he gave a lecture to the Dutch Organist Society in which he advocated tracker action, slider chests, and the Rugpositief.

 Dirk Flentrop assumed direction of the family firm in 1940.

 This company, which is known throughout the world, operates in Europe, the United States and South America and now also sells organs to Taiwan and Japan.

 To honor his achievements, Flentrop was awarded an honorary doctorate in musicology in 1968 by the American Oberlin College, Ohio for his "pioneering work in classic organ building".
 Later he received another honorary degree from Duke University in North Carolina.

-In 1982 he was the subject of a book, Flentrop in America, written by the American organist and Smithsonian curator John T. Fesperman.
+In 1989 he lectured at the American Institute of Organ Builders' annual convention, and in 1982 he was the subject of a book, Flentrop in America, written by the American organist and Smithsonian curator John T. Fesperman.
 Flentrop died at the age of 93 at his home in Santpoort-Zuid.